Han Sun-hwa: 2021–present: Acting breakthrough and subsequent roles

 In 2022, Han made a special appearance in the SBS drama Why Her.
 She later appeared in the solo drama O'PENing – The First Glance, alongside actors Lee Jae-in and Kang Gil-woo.
 She subsequently played the role of Hye-young in the thesis film A Letter from Kyoto, which premiered at the 27th Busan International Film Festival (BIFF) before its theatrical release in 2023.

 In 2023, Han was cast in the film Honey Sweet.

-In 2024, Han took on the female lead role in the JTBC drama My Sweet Mobster, reuniting with actor Uhm Tae-goo, with whom she previously worked in the 2019 drama Save Me 2.
+In 2024, Han took on the female lead role in the JTBC drama My Sweet Mobster, reuniting with actor Um Tae-goo, with whom she previously worked in the 2019 drama Save Me 2.
+In both productions, Han and Um portrayed each other's love interests.
 She was cast as Han Jung-mi, a YouTuber and the younger sister of Han Jung-woo (played by actor Jo Jung-suk), in the comedy film Pilot.
 Furthermore, she contributed as the talent donor for the short film Love Letter to the Dog.